 Certified Permaculture Designer

-Sonoma State University: Bachelors of Science – Business Administration – 2005
+Sonoma State University: Bachelor of Science – Business Administration - 2005

-The Academy of Art University: Masters of Architecture – 2016
+The Academy of Art University: Master of Architecture - 2016